roydon-luo/CPIFuse/README.md

-# CPIFuse
+# CPIFuse: Toward realistic color and enhanced textures in color polarization image fusion
-The source code and dataset will be available after the work is accepted.
+The source code and dataset will be available before June 2025.